As garden designers perhaps the most common requests we hear from clients is for low maintenance planting.

-Of course, there is no such thing as completely maintenance free planting, but there is one sure way to cut down the time you spend keeping weeds at bay, and that is a well thought out ground cover planting scheme.
+Of course, there is no such thing as completely maintenance free planting, but there is one sure way to cut down the time you spend keeping weeds at bay, and that is a well thought out ground cover planting plan.

 Different ground cover plants, like all plants, have different requirements.
 Some tolerate dry shade, others like the sun, so you need, as always, to chose your ground cover plants with care.